MohamedAhmedSD/multi_vendor_admain_panel/README.md

 # firebase

 1. [upload to storage]:
-- make an object from firebase storage on upload banners page
+- make an object from firebase storage on upload banners page, then create function _uploadBannersToStorage
+- make an object from firebase firestore == cloud => on upload banners page, then create function _uploadToFireStore